🚨 The Strong Curves Cookbook is availableOrder now

 If you’re using a flat bench, it’s a good idea to position it against a wall so that it won’t shift backwards throughout the movement - especially if you’re lifting a heavy weight.
 Sitting with your back up against the edge of the bench, line up the bottom of your scapulae (shoulder blades) with the edge of the bench, roughly where your bra strap would be.

 Bending your knees, bring your feet in towards you.
 The aim is to achieve a 90 degree angle at the knees at the top of the move so your shins stay vertical.
-If you bring your feet too far in you’ll feel it more in your hamstrings, lower back and quads - especially if they’re super tight.
+If you bring your feet too far in you’ll feel it more in your hamstrings, lower back and quads - especially if they’re super tight in those muscles already.
 If the feet are too far out, you may not be able to get full contraction of the glutes at the top of the move.

 How wide you take the feet is personal preference.
 It all comes down to your own body shape, hip width and leg length.
 Some people prefer their feet just a little wider than shoulder width apart with the toes pointing out slightly.
 Others prefer a narrower stance with the feet pointing forward.
 Try a few different stances to see what feels best for you.
 The aim is to be able to squeeze the bejesus outta your butt cheeks, so whatever position allows you to do that, do that!